GLOBAL MARKETS-Stocks rise, pound drops as BoE cuts rates

 The rate cut was widely expected but not the other measures.

-"The Bank of England has hit a perfect 'High Five' at today's meeting, over-delivering against market expectations and bucking the recent trend of central banks disappointing," said Nick Gartside, a JP Morgan Asset Management portfolio manager.
+"The Bank of England has hit a perfect 'High Five' at today's meeting, over-delivering against market expectations and bucking the recent trend of central banks disappointing," said JP Morgan Asset Management portfolio manager, Nick Gartside.

-MSCI's world stocks index, which tracks shares in 45 nations, was up 0.30 percent, on pace to snap a three-day losing streak.
+MSCI's world stocks index, which tracks shares in 45 nations, was up 0.34 percent.

-Sterling was down 1.59 percent at $1.3110 and on track for the largest one-day fall against the dollar in a month.
+Sterling was down 1.53 percent at $1.3120 and on track for its largest one-day fall in a month against the dollar.

 "The BoE's dovish guidance and bearish outlook for growth will leave the pound at risk of further falls in the months ahead," said Joe Manimbo, senior market analyst at Western Union Business Solutions.

-Wall Street shares were little changed as investors were largely wary of making big bets ahead of Friday's U.S. nonfarm payrolls report, data that may offer insight into the timing of the next Federal Reserve interest rate increase.
+Wall Street shares were little changed as investors awaited Friday's U.S. nonfarm payrolls report for clues on the timing of the next Federal Reserve interest rate hike.

-"Given that we've got a big number coming out tomorrow, any investor willing to make a stand can just wait a day and have a lot more information," Jack Ablin, chief investment officer at BMO Private Bank in Chicago.

-The number of Americans filing for unemployment benefits unexpectedly rose last week, and orders for factory goods fell for a second straight month in June.

-Europe's broad FTSEurofirst 300 index closed up 0.72 percent at 1,331.68, its best day in two weeks.
-Strength in major financial and industrial stocks such as Aviva Plc and Siemens AG boosted the region's equity markets.
+Europe's broad FTSEurofirst 300 index was up 0.69 percent at 1,331.37.
+Strength in major financial and industrial stocks such as Aviva and Siemens boosted the region's equity markets.

-Oil prices rose for a second straight day and U.S. crude advanced firmly above the $40 a barrel mark on short-covering and after a modest stockpile drop at the delivery hub for U.S. crude futures.
+Oil prices slipped after gains made earlier in the session and on the previous day as global overproduction and unsold crude weighed on markets.

-In bond markets, the BOE rate cut sent yields on some short- and medium-term U.S. Treasurys to their lowest in more than three weeks.
+In bond markets, the BOE rate cut sent U.S. Treasury yields tumbling with some short- and medium-term yields hitting their lowest levels in more than three weeks.

-The move pushed yields on 10-year UK government bonds, or Gilts, to a record low of 0.639 percent.
+The move pushed yields on 10-year UK government bonds or Gilts to a record low of 0.646 percent.

-Benchmark 10-year U.S. yields fell to their lowest in three days, 1.484 percent.
+Benchmark 10-year U.S. yields hit their lowest level in three days of 1.484 percent.

-The dollar gained against a basket of currencies for a second straight session, as investors continued to balance positions ahead of Friday's jobs report.
+The dollar, meanwhile, gained against a basket of currencies for a second straight session, as investors continued to balance positions ahead of Friday's jobs report.

-The dollar index, which tracks the greenback against six major currencies, was up 0.20 percent at 95.750.
+The dollar index, which tracks the greenback against six major currencies, was up 0.14 percent to 95.695.

-Spot gold prices were up 0.26 percent at $1,361.02 an ounce.
-(Additional reporting by Gertrude Chavez-Dreyfuss and Chuck Mikolajczak in New York and Patrick Graham in London; Editing by Bernadette Baum and Steve Orlofsky)
+Spot gold prices were up 0.42 percent to $1,363.21 an ounce.
+(Additional reporting by Gertrude Chavez-Dreyfuss in New York, Yashaswini Swamynathan in Bengaluru and Patrick Graham in London; Editing by Bernadette Baum)

 * Vanco-Stock Ltd. acquires common shares of Montana Exploration Corp